logo

 graph.setElementState(edgeId, ['selected']);

-This state will be passed into the render() method's attributes, and the result merged by the internal system will be automatically applied to the graphics.
+This state will be passed to the render() method's attributes, and the merged result by the internal system will be automatically applied to the graphics.

-You can also customize the rendering logic based on the state:
+You can also customize rendering logic based on state:

 protected getKeyStyle(attributes: Required<BaseEdgeStyleProps>) {